gap-actions/setup-gap/README.md

 ## Usage

-The action `setup-gap-for-packages` has to be called by the workflow of a GAP package `gap-package`.
+The action `setup-gap-for-packages` has to be called by the workflow of a GAP package.
 By default it
 - downloads and compiles the master branch of GAP,
-- downloads the packages distributed with GAP,
+- downloads the packages distributed with GAP, and
-- compiles the packages `io` and `profiling`, and
+- compiles the packages `io` and `profiling`
-- if necessary, compiles `gap-package`.

 Its behaviour can be customized via the inputs below.